yanadsl/docker-sitl/README.md

 If you want to build yourself, check `Dockerfile` in Line 24

-`timeout 240 sim_vehicle.py -w`
+`timeout 1200 sim_vehicle.py -w`

-I'm using `timeout 240` to let the program run for 240s and kill itself
+I'm using `timeout 1200` to let the program run for 1200s and kill itself

-It's because the program need to run once first, and the time depend on your computer.
+It's because the program need to run once first for building and settings, and the time depend on your computer.

 # Usage
 ```
+docker pull yanadsl/docker-sitl
-docker run -itd --name SITL -p 5762:5762 yanadsl:docker-sitl\
+docker run -itd --name SITL -p 5762:5762 yanadsl/docker-sitl \
--l 25.0340999,121.563394,15,165 -C --out 192.168.62.1:14550
+-l 25.0340999,121.563394,15,165 --out 192.168.62.1:14550
 ```

-arg `-l` for location, you can dismiss it or change yourself.
-Add other args if you need them, check `sim_vehicle.py` for more.
+`-l` for location, you can dismiss it or change it.

-**Args for `sim_vehicle.py` must be add before `-C`**

-**args after `-C` are for Mvaproxy**, you can check the args [here](http://ardupilot.github.io/MAVProxy/html/getting_started/starting.html)

-arg `--out` is for the client computer's(where you install mission planner) IP address and the port you want to use, add multiple if you need more
+`--out` is for the client computer's(where you install mission planner) IP address and the port you want to use, add multiple(--out A --out B) if you need more

+If you want to deal with MAVproxy args, add `-m` before it

+For args, looking at **[sim_vehicle](https://github.com/ArduPilot/ardupilot/blob/master/Tools/autotest/sim_vehicle.py)** and [**Mvaproxy**](http://ardupilot.github.io/MAVProxy/html/getting_started/starting.html) should give you more information